 1.1 Introduction

-1.1.1 The purpose of this text is to present the United Nations schemes for the classification of certain types of dangerous goods and to give descriptions of the test methods and procedures considered to be the most useful for providing competent authorities with the necessary information to arrive at a proper classification of substances and articles for transport.
-The Manual of Tests and Criteria should be used in conjunction with the latest version of the Recommendations on the Transport of Dangerous Goods (hereafter referred to as the Recommendations) and of the Model Regulations on the Transport of Dangerous Goods annexed to these Recommendations (hereafter referred to as the Model Regulations).
+1.1.1 The purpose of this text is to present the United Nations schemes for the classification of certain types of dangerous goods and to give descriptions of the test methods and procedures considered to be the most useful for providing competent authorities with the necessary information to arrive at a proper classification.

+1.1.2 The Manual of Tests and Criteria should be used in conjunction with the latest versions of:

+the Recommendations on the Transport of Dangerous Goods (hereafter referred to as the Recommendations) and the Model Regulations annexed thereto (hereafter referred to as the Model Regulations); and

+the Globally Harmonized System of Classification and Labelling of Chemicals (hereafter referred to as the GHS).

-1.1.2 It should be noted that the Manual of Tests and Criteria is not a concise formulation of testing procedures that will unerringly lead to a proper classification of products.
+1.1.3 It should be noted that the Manual of Tests and Criteria (hereafter referred to as the Manual) is not a concise formulation of testing procedures that will unerringly lead to a proper classification of products.
 It therefore assumes competence on the part of the testing authority and leaves responsibility for classification with them.
 The competent authority has discretion to dispense with certain tests, to vary the details of tests, and to require additional tests when this is justified to obtain a reliable and realistic assessment of the hazard of a product.
 In some cases, a small scale screening procedure may be used to decide whether or not it is necessary to perform larger scale classification tests.
 Suitable examples of procedures are given in the introductions to some test series and in Appendix 6.
 Examples which may be listed within various test procedures are for illustrative purposes and are provided for guidance only.

+1.1.4 The term substance in this Manual includes both substances and mixtures, unless otherwise stated.

-1.1.3 In situations where the proper classification of substances and articles of certain Hazard Classes or Divisions for transport is the responsibility of the Competent Authority, it is normal and accepted practice that due consideration will be given to testing or classification results of other Competent Authorities when provided.
+1.1.5 In situations where the proper classification of substances and articles of certain Hazard Classes is the responsibility of the Competent Authority, it is normal and accepted practice that due consideration will be given to testing or classification results of other Competent Authorities when provided.

+1.1.6 Definitions of terms used in the Manual may be found in Chapter 1.2 of the Model Regulations and of the GHS.